Black Tea Benefits, Nutrition Facts and How to Prepare - Dr. Axe

 All black tea is made from oxidized tea leaves or, in other words, tea leaves that were allowed to wilt and brown after they were picked.
 This oxidation causes the formation of theaflavins and thearubigins, which are compounds that are responsible for its color and taste, along with its possible health benefits.

-One cup of brewed black tea contains about:
+A one-cup serving of brewed black tea (approximately 237 grams) contains about:

 The ORAC value of green tea is slightly higher at 1,253, so although green tea wins when it comes to antioxidants, it’s not by much.
 Still, black tea benefits are definitely directly related to this high antioxidant content.